 - Keep the foundation and perimeter of the home free of grass, weeds, and mulch.

-- Never store firewood or other organic material or debris near the home, as crickets and other pests can use the wood for shelter, then make their way into the home.
+- Never store firewood or other organic material or debris near the home, like crickets and other pests can use the wood for shelter, then make their way into the home.

 - Reduce harborage by setting trash cans up on bricks.